StephanieArgy/StephanieArgy.github.io/_posts/2015-11-08-My Coding Experiments.md

 ---
 layout: post
-title: My Coding Curriculum
+title: Coding Goals and Experiments
 ---

 My focus at the moment is on getting myself solid with the fundamental web building blocks: HTML5, CSS3, JavaScript and jQuery, as used in responsive, mobile-first sites and apps.

-This is a preliminary overall curriculum that I'm devising for myself (subject to constant revision, on probably a daily basis).
+This is a preliminary overall plan that I'm devising for myself (subject to constant revision, on probably a daily basis).
 It's not an exhaustive list of what a person should learn to become a developer, but rather a plan to remedy gaps and shaky spots in my own knowledge:

 ##HTML

-###Subjects to Cover:

-* Semantic markup (especially all the HTML5 tags)
+* Semantic markup (especially all the HTML5 tags) - *Make an HTML sampler, using every tag I can think of (and keep that to use as the basis for future style guides)*
 * Forms
 * Audio and video
 * Canvas